Cultivar: Presenting in text

-Although "cv." has not been permitted by the International Code of Nomenclature for Cultivated Plants since the 1995 edition it is still widely used and recommended by other authorities.
+Although "cv." has not been permitted by the International Code of Nomenclature for Cultivated Plants since the 1995 edition, it is still widely used and recommended by other authorities.

 Group names

 Where several very similar cultivars exist they can be associated into a Group (formerly Cultivar-group).
 As Group names are used with cultivar names it is necessary to understand their way of presentation.
 Group names are presented in normal type and the first letter of each word capitalised as for cultivars, but they are not placed in single quotes.
-When used in a name, the first letter of the word "Group" is itself capitalized.
+When used in a name, the first letter of the word "Group" is itself capitalised.